resyfer/sirin/README.md

-# iris
+# Sirin
-Share files or directories instantly over LAN
+CLI to share files of all kinds to anyone connected to your network